alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 met depends on the state of the program when the unsafe block runs (in particular on the address stored in `ptr`).
-To understand this state, we must reason about the code that executes before the block: the parts of the block's enclosing abstraction which establish the program state prior to the block's execution.
+To understand this state, we must reason about the code that executes before the block: the parts of the block's enclosing abstraction that establish the program state prior to the block's execution.

 In example A, since `deref` is a public function, it is a public interface unto